Half-pass can be a spectacular movement when ridden correctly on a well-schooled horse.

 - The rider looks in the direction of travel.

 First steps in teaching it then involve:

-1. Start by riding haunches in along the track, ensuring your horse’s head is looking straight down the track in front of you.
+- Start by riding travers along the track, ensuring your horse’s head is looking straight down the track in front of you.

-2. Turn onto the centre line, let’s say at A, and picture a line drawn on the ground (you can even make one with poles if you find it easier) from D to E, or D to B (assuming this is a 60m arena – if not, then go to a point beyond E or B).
+- Turn onto the center line, let’s say at A, and picture a line drawn on the ground (you can even make one with poles if you find it easier) from D to E, or D to B (assuming this is a 60m arena – if not, then go to a point beyond E or B).

-4. You have just ridden your first half-pass!
+- You have just ridden your first half pass!

-Remember what I said at the start: always ride half-pass forward (primarily) and sideways (secondary).
+Remember: always ride half pass forward (primarily) and sideways (secondary).